New Hampshire

 • Non-driver's photo ID from any state

-• US Armed Services photo ID
+• U.S. Armed Services photo ID

-• US passport or passport card
+• U.S. passport or passport card

 • NH photo ID issued by the DMV for voting purposes only

-If you are over 65 years old you may use a photo ID regardless of its expiration date.
-Voters younger than 65 years old may not use a photo ID that has been expired more than 5 years.
+• Voters younger than 65 may not use a photo ID expired for more than 5 years.

-Voters can call or text 844-338-8743 at any time to reach VoteRiders Voter ID Helpline
+Voters can call or text 844-338-8743 at any time to reach VoteRiders Voter ID Helpline.

 Official Results